wso2/product-microgateway/samples/istio/service-to-service/README.md

 - Create an API for the microservice

   - Import the [schedules-openapi.yaml](schedules-openapi.yaml) and create the API.

-  - Provide the following details.
+Publisher portal will extract following values from the open API yaml.
+Let's keep those values and create the API.
     ```
     API Name: Schedules
     Context: schedules